ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 ## 20 Structuring Innovation Languages

+If definitions are distributed, then a set of definitions is a poor way to think of a structure of an innovation language.
+One richer structure was to relate definitions with dependencies, which gave us term dependency networks, and ensuing interpretation of basic graph statistics in the context of innovation languages.

+The aim in this chapter is to be more precise about a structure that can be used to describe

 In this Chapter, I ascribe a structure to innovation languages.
 I describe that structure and discuss it.
 I start from the simplest ones, present their structure, and explain why richer structures are needed, and what they look like.
 I discuss how these structures are related to established ideas in knowledge representation.